-For this tutorial, you will only be extracting two components, in order to keep the analysis succinct.
-However, the method used to determine the number of components to
+\\\ For this tutorial, you will only be extracting two components, in order to keep the analysis succinct.
+However, the method used to determine the number of components to extract will be introduced and briefly explored.
+For further explanation, please refer to the comprehensive user manual.

-G Clear Select Create 214 × 32 [53.50 Kb] 4 0 Time Bins: 8 0 Edit Scree tats
+Model G Clear Select Create 214 × 32 [53.50 Kb] 4 0 Time Bins: 8 0 Edit Scree tats